Francesca Posted on February 26 2018

 • The myth of the "perfect woman."

-I don't know if it's just an "Italian kind of thing," but it seems that a woman has to achieve everything in life, if not she's a mediocre woman.
+I don't know if it's just an "Italian kind of thing," but it seems that a woman is expected to achieve everything in life; otherwise, she's deemed a mediocre woman.

-We just have to decide if we wanna spend our time to judge and listening judging or live the joy to create something significant and positive for other people and ourself.
+We need to decide whether we want to spend our time judging and listening to judgment or live the joy of creating something significant and positive for both ourselves and others.
+This is one of the reasons why mindfulness practices are so crucial these days.

 LEARN TO LETTING GO EVERYTHING YOU CAN'T CONTROL:

-Leading stress and anxiety towards things you can't control is not just a ridiculous practice, but also a huge draining of time and energy.
+Directing stress and anxiety towards things you can't control is not only a futile practice but also a significant drain on time and energy.

-Don't fall into the trap to stress over the past because there's nothing you can do to change them.
-Instead, be present and create your future today.
+Elements beyond our control may pertain to the past, present, and future.
+Avoid falling into the trap of stressing over the past because there's nothing you can do to change it.
+Instead, focus on being present and shaping your future today.

 Stress doesn't come from thinking about the future, but from wanting to control it.